adaptyteam/adapty-docs/versioned_docs/version-3.0/migration-to-android330.md

 -
 -     Adapty.updateProfile(params, error -> {
 -         if (error != null) {
--             // handle the error
+-             // Handle the error
 -         }
 -     });
 - });